dmiracle/jupyter-starter/README.md

 # Jupyter Notebook Starter

-A starter project for running jupyter notebooks in a container with vscode.
+A starter project for running jupyter notebooks in a container or virtual environment with vscode.
 Modified from https://github.com/Microsoft/vscode-remote-try-python.

 ## Requirements
 1. VS Code